Innmind/Immutable/docs/SEQUENCE.md

 });
 ```

-**Important**: since the elements are reloaded each time the immutability responsability is up to you because the source may change or if you generate objects it will generate new objects each time (so if you make strict comparison it will fail).
+> **Warning** since the elements are reloaded each time the immutability responsability is up to you because the source may change or if you generate objects it will generate new objects each time (so if you make strict comparison it will fail).

 ## `::lazyStartingWith()`